 "Gerrard is not someone who comes out and says things flippantly," said Wright, who scored 185 goals in 288 appearances for Arsenal.

 "If you look at Arsenal - not won anything in eight years, just challenging for fourth place, not really any players there who will make him say 'I'm going to play with him and him' - Gerrard has got a point."

-Suarez is banned for the first six domestic matches of the new season as he completes a 10-game ban for biting Chelsea's Branislav Ivanovic.
+Suarez is banned for the first six domestic matches of the new season as he completes a for biting Chelsea's Branislav Ivanovic.

-He was also suspended in 2011 after being found guilty of racially abusing Manchester United defender Patrice Evra.
+He was also after being found guilty of racially abusing Manchester United defender Patrice Evra.

 "Suarez is a world-class striker and if he didn't have all the baggage around him, I feel the Barcelonas, Real Madrids and Bayern Munichs would be sniffing around," said the ex-England international.